ChromeDevTools/devtools-frontend/docs/checklist/javascript.md

 ### How to test

 Open DevTools and break inside the part of script affected by the NLF.
-In the Source panel's Call Stack view, right-click the top-most frame and select
-Restart Frame.
+Change the code inside the function with the NLF and save the script.

 ### Test cases